13 Foods To Help Ease Anxiety & Stress

 I run trace mineral labs for my patients to see if this is a factor in their case.
 If it is, oysters are packed with zinc!
 This superfood of the sea is a great way to balance the proper trace mineral ratio and your stress levels.
 It's also important to note that foods like grains and legumes contain phytic acid, an anti-nutrient that can bind to zinc and block its absorption.

-In functional medicine, the gut is considered the "second brain" because it's home to 95% of your "feel good" hormone seratonin.
-With more than 100 million neurons, your gut's health is essential to manage anxiety.
+In functional medicine, the gut is considered the "second brain" because it's home to 95% of your "feel-good" hormone, serotonin.
+With more than 100 million neurons, your gut's health is essential to overall health.

 Science has vindicated chocolate lovers everywhere.
 A randomized, placebo-controlled trial published in the Journal of Psychopharmacology revealed that people who drank a dark chocolate drink, equal to about 1.5 ounces of dark chocolate per day, felt calmer than those who did not.

-This sulfur-rich vegetable also contains the specifically beneficial B vitamin, folic acid.
-Low levels of folic acid are linked to neurotransmitter impairment, which can lead to anxiety.
-A 5.3-ounce serving provides 60% of the recommended daily allowance for folic acid!
+A one-cup serving provides almost 20% of the recommended daily allowance for folate.
 It also contains moderate amounts of potassium, which can lower blood pressure.

 11. Adaptogenic Herbs

-If you struggle with stress and anxiety increase the greens!
-Plant foods like Swiss chard and spinach are rich in magnesium, the natural "chill pill," which also helps regulate the brain-adrenal axis.
+If you struggle with stress and anxiety, go for the greens!
+Plant foods like Swiss chard and spinach are rich in magnesium, the natural "chill pill."
+Magnesium is essential for the proper functioning of GABA receptors in the brain.
+GABA, short for gamma-aminobutyric acid, is your body's "calm-down" signal, promoting relaxation and lowering stress.
+Magnesium also helps regulate the brain-adrenal axis for added stress relief.